Huntington Lake

 Bear-proof and dog-friendly, 😂 I don’t ask her ‘why’ anymore.

-We had another camping trip planned earlier this month but it was cancelled due to multiple wildfires that are still active.
+We had another camping trip planned earlier this month but it was canceled due to multiple wildfires that are still active.
 We hope these fires are contained soon so we can do this again.